-Patio doors have been installed within the last five years.
-The property was extended in excess of thirty years ago.
+The property has been extended to the front and en-suite installed at first floor level.
+These works appear to be in excess of 20 years in age.
 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.